 ♣ "Teens Sing for Santa Barbara" - Director - March 2018 - Marjorie Luke Theatre - Benefit for Unity Shoppe Disaster Aid

-Television production of the concert nominated for Emmy Award in 2019 - Produced by Jeff Martin
+Television production of the concert an Emmy Award in 2019 - Produced by Jeff Martin

 Partner, Resource Innovators, Inc. 2005-2008